 I work as a consultant through my company, Parker Derrington Ltd. Most of my work consists of writing research grant applications and training and advising individuals and groups.
 I have always been interested in what Universities do and how they can do it better.
 Most of my career was as a university insider, now I work from the outside.

 When I left school I wanted to be a (medical) doctor and went to Oxford University to study Medicine.
 However, when I started learning about – and doing – research on the brain, I got interested in research and I decided to do a PhD before finishing my medical studies.
-I never went back!
+I haven’t yet finished them!

-With Jacqueline Aldridge, a colleague from the University of Kent, I have written a book to help academics to decide what sort of research grants to apply for, and to write better research grant applications.
+With Jacqueline Aldridge, a colleague from the University of Kent, I wrote a book to help academics to decide what sort of research grants to apply for, and to write better research grant applications.
 I also have a blog.